Schwarzschild Instanton in Emergent Gravity: Gauge Fields from Euclidean Schwarzschild

 The Euclidean Schwarzschild metric is given by:

-In this section, we will study the symplectic gauge fields corresponding to this metric, and then will study the geometry of the vector field vierbeins arising from the gauge fields, and verify if it is self dual or not.
-The last step will reveal to us if it is a gravitational instanton.
+In this section, we will study the symplectic gauge fields corresponding to this metric, and then will study the geometry of the vector field tetrads arising from the gauge fields, and verify if it is self dual or not.
 For now, our first requirement will be to construct a new co-ordinate chart that will serve our purpose.